 Why leave all the Japan in Japan?
 Traditional Japanese interior design is characterised by minimalist understatement, the use of muted tones and the delicate interplay of light and shade.

-Contemporary Japanese design tends to either build on this aesthetic, or flamboyantly rebel against – most notably in ultra colorful, kawai cute cultural explosions.
+Contemporary Japanese design tends to either build on this aesthetic, or flamboyantly rebel against it – most notably in ultra colorful, kawaii-cute cultural explosions.

-With this in mind, our top 10 elements for creating the perfect Japanese Home Decor aesthetic in your home:
+With this in mind, I’ve listed my top 10 elements for creating the perfect Japanese Home Decor aesthetic at home:

 There is no single change you can make in a room that more instantly transforms the overall feel than changing the lighting.